 What is Content?
 It’s not Your Sales Copy

 It’s not the packaging, it’s what’s inside.
-Here it’s anti-gravity from Brooklyn Superhero Supply.
+Here it’s escalating panic from the Hoxton Street Monster Supplies.

 A few weeks ago I published a list post about the 10 most common content strategy mistakes most businesses make.
 I promised back then to go deeper and to write a post on each item in that list.
 Here we go.
 Let’s start with one, the definition of content.